rjkviegas/course/algorithmic_complexity/README.md

 Lastly, optimising storage means using a data-structure that will be most efficient for the most frequent usage you'll make of it.
 A real life example would be to place the kitchen utensils you use most in the top drawer and the ones you only use a few times a year hidden on the top shelve.
 In software, your usage of memory can be optimised in the same way if you know which elements you'll need to access most often.

+- [ ] Can you think of some optimisations you could make for your algorithms?

 ### Big O Notations

-Why is timing not the best solution to look at code efficiency?
+- [ ] Why is timing not the best solution to look at code efficiency?

 #### Counting Steps
 An other way to look at efficiency would be to look at how many *operations* or *instructions* are executed in the programme.
-How could you track how many steps there are in your algorithm?
+- [ ] How could you track how many steps there are in your algorithm?
-Add step counters on some of the algorithms above, and compare the curves obtained for time vs steps.
+- [ ] Add step counters on some of the algorithms above, and compare the curves obtained for time vs steps.

-Do the shapes differ?
+- [ ] Do the shapes differ?
 Why?

 #### A theoretical model for Complexity
-Using some of the following resources, describe the curves you obtained in terms of Big O notations:
+Using some of the given resources, describe the curves you obtained in terms of Big O notations:

 * [Curves and corresponding BigO Notations](http://science.slc.edu/~jmarshall/courses/2002/spring/cs50/BigO/)

-What do these notations mean?
+- [ ] What do these notations mean?
-Can you characterise your algorithms into *logarithmic*, *linear*, *quadratic*, *cubic* or *exponential* complexity?
+- [ ] Can you characterise your algorithms into *logarithmic*, *linear*, *quadratic*, *cubic* or *exponential* complexity?

 ### Going further

 In this project, we talked about time complexity, but what about space complexity?
 Space complexity looks at how much memory a programme takes, and how that memory usage scales.
 Some programmes could be very time efficient, but allocate tons of memory.

+- [ ] Which steps in your algorithms take up a lot of memory?
-How could you track how much memory your algorithms take?
+- [ ] How could you track how much memory your algorithms take?
+- [ ] Could you write your algorithms so that they use less memory?

 ### Additional resources